aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/itiffoptions/_index.md

 ```

 Specifies size of a generated TIFF image.
 Default value is 0x0, what means that generated image sizes will be calculated based on presentation slide size value.
-Read/write com.aspose.slides.android.Size.
+Read/write [Size](../../com.aspose.slides.android/size).

 **Parameters:**
 | Parameter | Type | Description |